richysix/zmp-network/README.md

 The process takes an expt directory name as input and runs `create-network-from-tpm.sh` with parameters set in the config file.
+`create-network-from-tpm.sh` runs `counts-to-fpkm-tpm.R ` to convert the
+counts to TPM and then creates and clusters the network using `mcl-clustering-coexpr.sh`

 Output is the same expt directory name.